History of Chicago: Fighting the Civil War 1861-1865

 All the new business necessitated expanded banking facilities.
 Thanks to new federal laws creating the national banking system, local financiers opened 13 national banks in the city in 1863 to 1865.
 Leadership came from the First National Bank of Chicago which not only served local business but also serviced accounts for 80 new national banks in 15 states.
 Chicago's big banks dominated the west in the same way New York's Wall Street dominated the rest of the nation's finance.

 Criticism of the war appeared in Chicago as well as downstate.
 The Chicago Times under Wilbur F. Storey was the nation's most strident Copperhead critic of Republican Lincoln and his emancipation program.
 In June 1863, General Ambrose E. Burnside sent Army troops to close the newspaper.
 It was the leading Democratic newspaper in a Democratic city and protests were vehement, so Lincoln reversed the suppression.
 Some 26,000 Confederate prisoners were sent to Camp Douglas on the South Side; 4,500 of them died of disease due to deliberately inadequate sanitation and poor medical facilities.

 Patriotic women mobilized to help needy Union soldiers and their families.
-Among them were Chicagoans Mary Livermore and Jane Hoge, who organized two gigantic Northwest Sanitary Fairs in 1863 and 1865 to raise money.
+Among them were Chicagoans Mary Livermore and Jane Hoge, who organized two large Northwest Sanitary Fairs in 1863 and 1865 to raise money.
 Thousands of women volunteered to nurse wounded soldiers at hospitals behind the front.
 The male doctors were highly dubious about this spontaneous sort of unorganized help.
 The convalescents were appreciative; as sick civilians they rarely had been hospitalized and instead depended on care at home by mothers, sisters and wives.
 Most famous of all was Mother Bickerdyke who was highly visible at military hospitals in Grant's army.
 Back in Chicago she campaigned energetically to raise money and clothing, and tell families how their sons were really being cared for.
 The doctors, however did very much appreciate the very well organized Catholic sisters.
 They were already operating their own hospitals and they sent well-trained cadres to assist doctors in military hospitals.
 The Sisters of Mercy based in Chicago worked on a floating hospital on the Mississippi River, and they took charge of a new hospital on shore.

 Cook County and neighboring counties sent 36,000 men to war.
 The draft was unpopular but was seldom needed because the city paid irresistible cash bounties for men who volunteered.
 About four thousand Chicago soldiers died in the War.
 Pride in their heroism became memorialized in the tall statues standing guard over city parks named after Grant and Lincoln.